 Coming to KU

-If you wish to make a campus visit and meet the members of the team and staff, please call at least two weeks in advance at (785) 864-9878.
-E-Mail can be directed to firstname.lastname@example.org.
-We will arrange for you to stay in the dorms or with one of our debaters, and acclimate you to the KU Debate environment.
-You can also click here to take a virtual tour of the KU campus
+If you wish to make a campus visit and meet the members of the team and staff, please email at least two weeks in advance.
+E-Mail can be directed to email@example.com.
+You can also take a tour of the KU campus.

 If you're already a KU student, call or stop by our offices in the sub-basement of Bailey Hall.
 We'd be happy to talk to you.